Lego Star Wars: The Complete Saga

 Chapter Unlock Requirements

 Choose how Chapters within an Episode are unlocked.
-The requirements to access your starting Chapter will be given to you at the start. - Story Characters: A Chapter unlocks once its Story mode characters have been unlocked. - Chapter Item: A Chapter unlocks after receiving an unlock item specific to that Chapter, e.g. "Chapter 2-3 Unlock".
-The logic for the Chapter Item setting is overly restrictive, so it is easy to get many checks out-of-logic.
-The logic is in the process of being overhauled to be more accurate. - Random Characters (not implemented): Each Chapter requires randomly chosen characters to unlock. - Open (not implemented): All chapters within an Episode are unlocked as soon as the Episode is unlocked.
+The requirements to access and complete your starting Chapter will be given to you at the start.
+The items you are missing to unlock a Chapter are shown in-game when standing in-front of a locked Chapter's door. **Vanilla Characters:** A Chapter unlocks once its Vanilla characters (those from Story mode, or optionally those that are available for Purchase after completing the Chapter in Vanilla) have been found/received.
+The count required to unlock the Chapter can be adjusted with a separate option. **Chapter Item:** A Chapter unlocks after receiving an unlock item specific to that Chapter, e.g. "Chapter 2-3 Unlock". **Random Characters:** Each Chapter requires randomly chosen characters to unlock. **Open (not implemented):** All chapters within an Episode are unlocked as soon as the Episode is unlocked.

 25